wikimedia/pixel/README.md

 ![Visual regression HTML reporter showing failing and passing tests](reporter.png)

-🚨 **Pixel is a work in progress and experimental.
+🚨 **Pixel is currently an experimental proof of concept working towards becoming a more stable and useful solution.
 Only use it when you're feeling dangerous.** 🚨

 Pixel is a visual regression tool for MediaWiki developers/QA engineers that helps you replace manual testing with automated tests that catch web ui